Djibouti: an economy based on services (marine transport and telecommunications). Access to the Ethiopian Market.

 Trade Facilitation Agreement

-Is not a member of the WCO
+Is not a member of WCO

 Kyoto Convention